microsoft/FluidExamples/fluid-react-starter/README.md

 Inside of `src/config.ts`, you can define the `initialObjects` that are returned by the container in the `containerSchema`.

-To add another DSS to this list, make sure that the DDS is imported from `fluid-framework`, select a key, and add the DDS to `initialObjects`.
+To add another DDS to this list, make sure that the DDS is imported from `fluid-framework`, select a key, and add the DDS to `initialObjects`.

 ```ts
 import { SharedMap, SharedCounter } from 'fluid-framework';